The Hatchie, six miles south of Brownsville, from which Elbert Williams's corpse was pulled Sunday June 23, 1940.

 When Williams’s body was pulled from the Hatchie River, the local Coroner ordered an immediate burial, with neither autopsy nor visual medical examination, although Williams’s widow said she saw in his chest two holes that to her looked like bullet holes.
 No agency of law enforcement, State or Federal attempted to determine the cause of Elbert Williams’s death, and his body and the evidence of murder it contained were buried in an unmarked grave the same day the body was pulled from the river.
 At least two persons, still living, but never interviewed by the FBI, saw the body at the river.

-with whom I am working is attempting to locate Elbert Williams’s unmarked grave, and to determine the cause of his death.
+For the first time, a team of experts with whom I am working is attempting to locate Elbert Williams’s unmarked grave, and to determine the cause of his death.
 A DNA match will enable Elbert Wiliams’s remains to be identified with certainty.
 By applying state of the art scientific analysis it is hoped to locate Elbert Williams’s grave, determine the cause of his death, and subject any bullets to ballistics analysis to identify the firearm that fired the fatal round.
 After analysis Elbert Williams’s remains must be reinterred in a permanently marked grave with the honor befitting a civil rights hero.

 Why should the United States Department of Justice reopen its investigation?